MalenaPS/llm-systems-reliability-lab/docs/failure_modes.md

 This document describes the **failure modes that the LLM Systems Reliability Lab is designed to detect and measure**.

-Unlike typical LLM demos, this repository explicitly models failure conditions so that system reliability can be evaluated in a controlled and reproducible way.
+This repository explicitly models failure conditions so that **LLM system reliability can be evaluated under controlled experimental conditions**.

 Failure modes are detected through: